drzhelnov/aware/_posts/2024-12-12-fifty-shades-of-research.md

 The difference, however, seems to be primarily in the degree of community consensus toward the label (misconduct vs. waste vs. “challenges”), not necessarily the impacts of the discussed research.
 For example, the largely unnoticed Case 2 provides evidence for well-documented, and drastic, negative health outcomes whereas, for the widely condemned and retracted Case 1, the direct health impacts are more elusive.

 A broader scholarly debate questions whether a research work should be evaluated based on its “quality” in and of itself or based on its “impacts” on the world.
 A notable discussion happened around a 2022 initiative called the [Coalition for Advancing Research Assessment (CoARA)](https://coara.eu/).
 The coalition calls for wider adoption of peer review in research assessment, in opposition to publication-based metrics.
-This initiative received [strong pushback](https://doi.org/10.1093/reseval/rvae021) from the president of the International Society for Scientometrics and Informetrics (ISSI) ([Abramo, 2024](#ref-abramo_forced_2024)).
+This initiative received [strong pushback](https://doi.org/10.1093/reseval/rvae021) from the president of the International Society for Scientometrics and Infometrics (ISSI) ([Abramo, 2024](#ref-abramo_forced_2024)).

 It is clear that no unanimous position exists in the academic community as to what exactly constitutes bad health research.
 Complete clarity about what we mean by research waste and how we measure it is urgently needed to develop evidence-based strategies for easing its insidious pressure on health care decision-makers, providers, and patients globally.

-Our project called [Avoidable WAste in health REsearch (AWARE)](https://researchwaste.info/about/) aims to look more into this.
+Our project, called [Avoidable WAste in health REsearch (AWARE)](https://researchwaste.info/about/), aims to look more into this.

 ## Acknowledgments

-I would like to thank Erica Di Ruggiero for her helpful feedback on an earlier version of this article, the Scientometrics Centre at the HSE University for their informative news feed, my supervisor Andrea Tricco for the opportunities to study this topic, and the many other colleagues who shared their insights about research waste over the past 2 years.
+I would like to thank Erica Di Ruggiero and Michelle Christian for their helpful feedback on an earlier version of this article, the Scientometrics Centre at the HSE University for their informative news feed, my supervisor Andrea Tricco for the opportunities to study this topic, and the many other colleagues who shared their insights about research waste over the past 2 years.

 ## References